Automatic Driving Test

 Stalling isn’t necessarily a fail, it really depends on where you stall and how you recover from the stall.
 If you stall in the middle of a busy crossroads for example and move off again abruptly with no regard for others, this may lead to a test failure.

 Taking the driving test in an automatic will of course eliminate these issues.
-Manoeuvres such as the turn in the road that require good clutch control when stopping on cambers and hill starts during the test are made significantly easier.
+Manoeuvres such as parallel parking require a high level of clutch control in a manual, particularly when stopping on sloping cambers.
+This is eliminated in automatic cars and hill starts during the test are also made significantly easier.

 Automatic driving licence